The Problem with Honey Bees in Buildings

 Honey Bees in Commercial, Public & Civic Buildings

-Honey bees can pose a severe risk to anyone needing to pass within the proximity of a honey bee colonies entrance, so a honey bee colony is a threat to the heath & safety of anyone on the property.
+Honey bees can pose a severe risk to anyone needing to pass within the proximity of a honey bee colonies entrance, so having honey bees in buildings is a threat to the heath & safety of anyone on the property, especially those that have previously had a a severe allergic reaction (anaphylaxis) and need an epinephrine autoinjector (Epi-pen) for injecting a measured dose of epinephrine (adrenaline) for the treatment of anaphylaxis.

 The UK has imported queen honey bees from all around the world, so we now have the offspring of these queens from different races inter breeding with each other.
 This can result in some particularly nasty aggressive mixes – “that’s what makes our work so much fun” – but seriously this is a cause for great concern.